baraamallah/HARMUN_TRACKER/README.md

       // The 'users' collection stores roles (e.g., { uid: "...", email: "...", role: "admin" })
       // Documents are keyed by the Firebase Auth UID.

-      // Allow the owner to list/read all user documents for the admin management page "allow list": "if request.auth != null && request.auth.uid == 'JZgMG6xdwAYInXsdciaGj6qNAsG2';",
+      // Allow the owner to list all user documents for the admin management page "allow list": "if request.auth != null && request.auth.uid == 'JZgMG6xdwAYInXsdciaGj6qNAsG2';",

       // Individual user documents: